-Now, consider an isosceles-trapezium membrane with a zero-Poisson's ratio (or a string with an arbitrary Poisson's ratio), with a thickness $h$ and a length $l$ separating its parallel sides that is in contact with the cone such that it is at limiting-equilibrium.
-Thus, the boundary of this membrane has the following form,
+Now, consider an isosceles-trapezium membrane with a zero Poisson's ratio (or a string with an arbitrary Poisson's ratio), with a thickness $h$ and a width $l$ separating its parallel sides that is in contact with the cone such that it is at limiting-equilibrium (see Fig. \ref{gencone}) such that the boundary of this membrane has the following form

 where